 Bouldering

-• June Lake (bouldering, some sport climbing)
+• June Lake loop

-• Mammoth (Way Lake bouldering, Dike Wall sport climbing, bigger mountain romps)
+• Mammoth: Way Lake bouldering, Dike Wall sport climbing, & bigger mountain romps

 Trad climbing